r-a303931/cyberdefense-scoring-engine/README.md

 To build a Docker image for the engine controller, from the project root run: `docker build -t enginecontroller -f Server/EngineController/Dockerfile .`
 Note: Do not run this command using WSL 2 on an NTFS drive!

-To run it, run `docker run -d -p 80:80 -p 3050 enginecontroller`
+To run it, run `docker run -d -p 80:80 -p 3050:3050 enginecontroller`

+Alternatively, you can use `docker run -d -p 80:80 -p 3050:3050 ghcr.io/cap-md089/cyberdefense-scoring-engine/enginecontroller:latest` to run the latest build from the master branch

 ### WindowsClient